How to Advocate for Yourself at the Doctor's

 No need to get out a pen and paper, I'll outline below what I talked about.

-Some doctors are great on the phone, others communicate well through the patient portal.
+- Figure out their communication style.
+Some doctors are great on the phone, while others communicate well through the patient portal.
 Some will welcome a list of questions, others will want to lead the appointment with questions.